0mp/goat/README.md

 `goat` can run after every failed `cd`.
 It means if you typed `cd dev` and there is no `./dev/` directory, `goat` will treat `dev` as a shortcut and try to go to the coresponding directory.

-    # Example of the cd extended with goat usage
+    # Example of the usage of cd extended with goat
     [ ~/Pictures/ ] $ goat dev ~/Documents/dev # Create a shortcut to dev
     [ ~/Pictures/ ] $ ls # There is no ~/Pictures/dev directory
     seahores wallpapers